09-01-2026

 Best Practices for Maintaining Frisking Equipment

-It is important to maintain your frisking equipment through regular calibration, testing during every shift, and storing the equipment in controlled environmental conditions.
+Frisking equipment must be maintained through regular calibration, testing during every shift, and storing the equipment in controlled environmental conditions.
 Battery management is important for the HHMD; the DFMD needs to be diagnosed periodically.
 Regular scheduled maintenance also increases the life of the equipment, as well as its reliability when needed to perform its function.

 Legal and Ethical Compliance in Frisking Procedures